 After some fresh air and yummy food, we jump back on the bus and take you to the doors of Glenturret Distillery, Scotland’s oldest working distillery, dating back to 1763.
 You’re not the only ones to have been drawn to its doors – famous writers like Robert ‘Rabbie’ Burns once visited, Prime Ministers and Princes too.

 And now it’s your turn.
 You’ll be treated to a tour of the facility and a sampling of Glenturret’s delectable range.
 What is it that you taste?
 Toffee apple?
 Citrus?
-Giner?
+Ginger?
 Freshly cut oak?
 Caramel?

 Freshly buzzed, we make our way back down south to the city of Edinburgh where we arrive in the early evening.